mmistakes/mm-github-pages-starter/_pages/resume.md

 - Maintaining active Backup infrastructure using Veeam Backup & Replication.
 Troubleshooting any issues and relaying with team members and vendors.
 - Leveraged Azure to deploy an O365 backup solution with Veeam.
-- Responible for domain-wide infrastructure monitoring and alerting with SolarWinds.
+- Responsible for domain-wide infrastructure monitoring and alerting with SolarWinds.
 - Provided network upgrades and maintanence to remote company sites.
 - Proactively finding solutions to tickets in a quick and effective manner.
 - Ran a company-wide phishing campaign for end user vulnerability awareness.